 Some immigrant visa preferences require you to already have a job offer from a U.S. employer.
 This employer will be considered your sponsor.
 For some visa categories, before the U.S. employer can submit an immigration petition to USCIS, the employer must obtain an approved labor certification from the U.S. Department of Labor (DOL).
 The DOL labor certification verifies the following:

-For more information see the “Labor Certification” link to the right.
+For more information see the “Labor Certification” page.

 US Federal Tax Information

 Aliens employed in the U.S. may have a U.S. Tax obligation.

 Permanent Worker Visa Preference Categories

 This preference is reserved for persons of extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors or researchers; and multinational executives and managers.

 This preference is reserved for persons who are members of the professions holding advanced degrees or for persons with exceptional ability in the arts, sciences, or business.

 Yes, unless applicant can obtain a national interest waiver (See the “Labor Certification” page for more waiver information.)